IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 </figure>
 <br clear="all">

+<a name="xds-model"> </a>

 ### 1:54.6.2.
-MHD - Mobile access to Health Documents as an interface for XDS - Cross-Enterprise Document Sharing
+XDS.b - Cross-Enterprise Document Sharing

-Within an XDS infrastructure that implements a mobile interface with the MHD "XDS on FHIR Option":
+Within an XDS infrastructure:
 * XDS Document Registry will most likely be grouped with a Resource Notification Publisher because all publication events are submitted to the XDS Document Registry.
 * XDS Document Registry will likely be grouped with a Resource Notification Broker
+* XDS Document Consumer will most likely be grouped with a Resource Notification Recipient.
+This grouping makes sense since the receiver of the notification is most likely the user of the information.
+* XDS Document Consumer will likely be grouped with a Resource Notification Subscriber.

+If in the infrastructure is also implemented the "XDS on FHIR Option" of MHD for a mobile interface:
 * MHD Document Consumer will most likely be grouped with a Resource Notification Recipient.
 This grouping makes sense since the receiver of the notification is most likely the user of the information.
 * MHD Document Consumer will likely be grouped with a Resource Notification Subscriber.

 <a name="fig_MHD"> </a>
 <figure>
 {%include model_MHD.svg%}
-<figcaption><b>Figure 1:54.6.2-1: DSUBm actors grouped with MHD actors
+<figcaption><b>Figure 1:54.6.2-1: DSUBm actors grouped with XDS actors and MHD actors
 </b></figcaption>
 </figure>
 <br clear="all">